-- 3.1 A Development Permit for Operational Works (access and parking works) must be obtained prior to the commencement of any access and parking works on the development site. - 3.2 All access and parking works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works). - 3.3 All car parking, access and vehicle manoeuvring areas must be paved or sealed to Council's satisfaction.
-Design and construction must be in accordance with the provisions of a Development Permit for Operational Works (access and parking works). - 3.4 All vehicles and service and delivery vehicles, including refuse collection vehicles must ingress and egress the development in a forward gear.
+- 3.1 A Development Permit for Operational Works (access and parking works) must be obtained prior to the commencement of any access and parking works on the development site. - 3.2 All access and parking works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works). - 3.3 All access, car parking and vehicle manoeuvring area must be concrete paved or sealed to Council's satisfaction. - 3.4 Any redundant vehicular crossovers must be replaced by Council standard kerb and channel. - 3.5 A minimum twenty-three (23) parking spaces must be provided on-site.
+This includes one (1) universal access parking space. - 3.6 Universal access parking spaces must be provided on-site in accordance with Australian Standard AS2890.6 "Parking facilities Off-street parking for people with disabilities". - 3.7 Parking spaces must be line-marked in accordance with the approved Site Plan (refer to condition 2.1) and in accordance with the Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works). - 3.8 All internal pedestrian pathways must be designed and constructed in accordance with Australian Standard AS1428 "Design for access and mobility". - 3.9 A minimum of three (3) (class 3) bicycle parking facilities must be provided onsite and must be in accordance with AUSTROADS Guide to Traffic Engineering Practice, Part 14 Bicycles.